jd28/nwnx-effects/README.md

 Effects where tickrate is 0 will never trigger this script.

-Tip: You can adjust the tickrate at runtime with `Get/SetCustomEffectTickRate()`.
+Tip: You can adjust the tickrate at runtime with `Get/SetCustomEffectTickRate()`, but only inside nwnx_effects handler scripts.

 ### 3) Remove